savirsingh/my-style-website/README.md

 The backend for contact forms is currently being handled by [Thatformworks](https://github.com/savirsingh/thatformworks).

-The blog was set up on August 9, 2022 but is static, not dynamic.
+The blog was set up on August 9, 2022 and is static, not dynamic.